preciofishbone/OmniaDocsG2/general-assets/layout-explorer/clipboard-sections-blocks/index.rst

 **Note!** You can copy a locked section or block as well.

-The clipboard opens and a copy is placed there, for example:
+2. The clipboard opens and a copy is placed there, for example:

 .. image:: clipboard-copied-76.png

-2. You can now delete the copy if you don't want to keep it, or edit the label of the copy, see below.

 Add a section or a block from the clipboard
 **********************************************